 Be careful what you say and do after the accident.
 As soon as the accident is reported, the other driver’s insurance company will begin investigating.
 They may come to the accident scene or try to contact you.

-It’s very important that you do not admit any blame or give any written or recorded statements to the insurance company.
+Do not admit any blame or give any written or recorded statements to the insurance company.
 They may use anything you say against you later.
-It’s best to have a car accident lawyer already so you can direct all communication to them.
+It’s best to have a car accident lawyer already, so you can direct all communication to them.

 Get Medical Treatment